-The key to an efficient and profitable business is total visibility into the stock process from start to finish and management tools to help you maintain optimal stock levels year-round.
-An effective stock management system helps you streamline all the moving parts of your warehouse: From recommending optimal stock levels all the way to keeping your supply chain organised and running smoothly.
+The key to an efficient and profitable business is total visibility into the stock process from start to finish, along with management tools to help you maintain optimal stock levels year-round.
+An effective stock management system helps you streamline all the moving parts of your warehouse—from recommending optimal stock levels all the way to keeping your supply chain organised and running smoothly.

 Learn the basics of stock management and discover how an stock management system can help you increase profitability and reduce waste.

 How inefficient stock management puts you at a disadvantage

 Stock is usually one of the largest assets a company owns, which is why stock mismanagement is one of the top reasons small businesses fail.